Twisted $S^1$ stability and positive scalar curvature obstruction on fiber bundles: PSC obstruction on fiber bundles: Proof of Theorem

-We can then solve a stable $\mu$-bubble $\Omega$ as in (2.1), with $\partial\Omega = \Sigma$.
-By the same arguement as in the proof of Theorem \ref{thm6}, $S$ carries a positive scalar curvature metric.
-On the other hand, we consider the map:
+By Lemma \ref{lem2}, there exists a stable $\mu$-bubble $\Omega$ that minimizes \eqref{21}, with $\partial\Omega = \Sigma$.
+By the same argument as in the proof of Proposition \ref{thm6}, $\Sigma$ carries a PSC metric.
+On the other hand, we consider the map